 This is a useful metric to track as it sheds light on giving trends on your email list and helps you forecast how much money you can reasonably expect to raise through email appeals.
 Let’s say you raised $2,500 from one email appeal that was sent to 3,500 email list subscribers.
 By dividing 2,500 by 3,500, we learn that we raised $0.83 per email sent.

-In case you’re wondering what industry benchmarks are for this metrics, according the 2019 M+R Benchmarks Study, nonprofits raise an average of $45 per 1,000 emails sent.
+In case you’re wondering what industry benchmarks are for these metrics, according to the 2020 M+R Benchmarks Study, nonprofits raise an average of $45 per 1,000 emails sent.
 That makes it about $0.04 per email sent.

 List Growth and Churn